anonymusUser88/anonymusUser88/README.md

 ## Hi there 👋, I'm Sethumi Hapuarachchi

 - 🌱 I’m currently learning Java and Processing
-- 📫 How to reach me: sethumihapuarachchi@gmail.com
+- Relatively new to programming